basp-group/Faceted-HyperSARA/archive/faceting_abd/debug_notes.md

   12. update_weights_overlap2_weighted: ok
   13. compute_residual_images: ok
   14. pdfb_LRJS_precond_NL21_sdwt2_spmd4_cst_overlap_weighted: same inner functions used (those mentioned above), only differences in warm restart, use of some auxiliary variables

+## Remaining differences (out of the solver itself)

+[21/10/2020]

+- uv-coverage?
+(Abdullah currently modifying, using meqtrees instead of the current MATLAB codes)
+- image cube: possible issue with the spectra?
+(Abdullah currently running a new test to check this point)
+- type of prior? (new to add "facets" on the border of the foeld of view) -> would need to rerun the real data expriments